bestzed1/bootstrap/site/docs/4.1/components/spinners.md

 {% endcapture %}
 {% include example.html content=example %}

-### Reverse

-You can also reverse the spinner's border with `.spinner-border-reverse`.

-{% capture example %}
-<div class="spinner-border spinner-border-reverse" role="status">Loading...</div>
-{% endcapture %}
-{% include example.html content=example %}

 ### Colors

 The border spinner uses `currentColor` for its `border-color`, meaning you can customize the color with [text color utilities][color].
-Here's the regular and reverse border spinner in blue.
+Here's the regular border spinner in blue.

 <div class="bd-example">
   <div class="spinner-border text-primary" role="status">Loading...</div>
-  <div class="spinner-border spinner-border-reverse text-primary" role="status">Loading...</div>
 </div>

-Use any of our text color utilities on the standard or reversed border spinner.
+Use any of our text color utilities on the standard spinner.

 {% highlight html %}
 {% for color in site.data.theme-colors %}